-Tackle Corner: Getting a Fresh Handle on Spinning Rods | Coastal Angler & The Angler Magazine
+Tackle Corner: Getting a Fresh Handle on Spinning Rods - Coastal Angler & The Angler Magazine

 The topic of spinning tackle can be a lightning rod among fishermen.
 Opinions on it vary greatly across the angling spectrum.

 Some rely on spinning tackle and, literally, can’t fish without it.
-Some hate it and can hardly broach discussion of this “down-side” style of fishing without a snide aside (“a birdsnest waiting to happen”) or epithet challenging the user’s manhood (“fairy wand”).
+Some hate it and can hardly broach the discussion of this “down-side” style of fishing without a snide aside (“a bird’s nest waiting to happen”) or epithet challenging the user’s manhood (“fairy wand”).

 In recent years, effective finesse techniques in the bass world have taken the fire out of the debate, and a sober “it’s-just-a-tool” mentality has cleared a place for spinning in the arsenals of most serious anglers.